What is The Stealth Marketing: Example, Techniques, Advantages And Disadvantages

 Now that you have a basic idea about stealth marketing, it’s time to start crafting your own stealth marketing campaigns.
 However, there are some very common steps that you might want to follow before initiating the campaign.

-Stealth marketing is a strategy that can go on with its own or you might want to create it as a foundation of other marketing campaigns for the product.
+Stealth marketing is a strategy that can go on on its own or you might want to create it as a foundation for other marketing campaigns for the product.

 Advantages of Stealth Marketing

 Stealth marketing might seem a bit risky sometimes, but no one can ignore all the positive outcomes it brings with the risk being undertaken:

 If done appropriately, stealth marketing is supposed to create a massive buzz about a particular product before it is even launched.

 In those cases, the customers literally get impatient about the product and the moment it gets released, people start hurrying to the shops to buy it as soon as possible.